Riccardo-Gottardi/ram-usb/README.md

 Acknowledgments

-Special thanks to the University of Udine for supporting our research and experimentation in secure, distributed systems.
+Special thanks to the University of Udine, in particular to Professor Ivan Scagnetto, for supporting our research and experimentation on secure and distributed systems.